Republished October 27, 2024 - 2:03 PM

 The opposition Social Democrats, led by Vilija Blinkeviciute, came out of the first round with an edge two weeks ago, taking 20 of the first 70 seats to be decided.
 That put them two seats ahead of Šimonyte’s Homeland Union party.

-Blinkeviciute has said that she and the center-left Democratic Union, which took eight seats, would attempt to form a coalition together with a smaller third party.
-The three parties, which so far have 34 lawmakers in total, have said they would support each other’s candidates in the second round.
+Blinkeviciute has said that she and the center-left Democratic Union, which took eight seats, will attempt to form a coalition together with a smaller third party.
+The three parties, which so far have 34 lawmakers in total, have said they will support each other’s candidates in the second round.

 But the center-left parties could lose their lead, and their ability to form a stable government could depend on a new party that many consider a pariah.